 Project Management, Post-Baccalaureate Certificate

-As part of the School for Professional Studies, this 12-credit, fully online program offers technology-driven professionals like you a flexible option to meet your personal career goals.
+As part of the School for Professional Studies, this nine-credit, fully online program offers technology-driven professionals like you a flexible option to meet your personal career goals.
 If you have obtained an undergraduate degree or higher, you may pursue a stand-alone certificate.
 All courses are offered in eight-week terms through SLU Online, making advanced education more accessible for working professionals.

 Faculty

 As a student in the School for Professional Studies at Saint Louis University, you’ll learn from exceptional faculty who are leading experts in their fields.
 They bring real-world knowledge to the classroom and are dedicated to your professional success.
-Learn more on our faculty page.
+Learn more about the SPS faculty.

 You could be halfway to a master’s degree."